mswgen/oc-updater/README.md

 * USBInjectAll
 * XHCI-unsupported

-all other kexts (including USBInjectAll, XHCI-Unsupported, VoodooRMI, etc.) will not be updated.
+all other kexts will not be updated.
 However, there might be a newer version of those kexts.
 If this is the case, you should update them manually.

 ### Auto app update support

-Unfortunately, the app cannot automatically update itself.
+Auto update is not supported.
 You need to manually update the app.
 This is because the app is not signed.
 You can download the latest version from [release page](https://github.com/mswgen/oc-updater/releases) and replace the app in /Applications.

 When you launch the updated version, a dialog will appear saying that the app cannot be opened.
 This is because the app is not signed.
 Please do the same thing you did when installing the app the first time.